MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/security/app-control/application-control.md

 Windows PowerShell 5.1 was the first version of PowerShell to support WDAC.
 The security features of WDAC and AppLocker improve with each new release of PowerShell.
 The following sections describe how this support changed in each version of PowerShell.
-The changes are cumulative, so the features described in the later versions include the features from the earlier versions.
+The changes are cumulative, so the features described in the later versions include those from earlier versions.

 ### Changes in PowerShell 7.4

-On Windows, when PowerShell runs under a Windows Defender Application Control (WDAC) policy, it changes its behavior based on the defined security policy.
+On Windows, when PowerShell runs under a Windows Defender Application Control (WDAC) policy, its behavior changes based on the defined security policy.
 Under a WDAC policy, PowerShell runs trusted scripts and modules allowed by the policy in `FullLanguage` mode.
 All other scripts and script blocks are untrusted and run in `ConstrainedLanguage` mode.
 PowerShell throws errors when the untrusted scripts attempt to perform disallowed actions.
 It's difficult to know why a script fails